WildGenie/MemorySharp-1/README.md

 Some documentation of new features by example.
 -----------------------------

-* Executing internal game functions using assembly injection and CreateRemoteThread with ease with MemorySharps assembly wrappers and the RemoteCal class.
+* Executing internal game functions using assembly injection and CreateRemoteThread with ease with MemorySharps assembly wrappers and the ``` RemoteCall``` class.
 ```csharp
           public static class ExampleCalls
           {